ErikBird/OpenReviewCrawler/documentation/statistics_of_the_data.md

-# Statistics of the the Data
+# Statistics of the Data
 We consider these questions for our data exploration.

 About total numbers: